 Fixed deposits (FDs) are a type of term deposit offered by banks and other financial institutions.
-They involve depositing a fixed sum of money for a specified period, with the interest rate predetermined at the time of investment.
+They involve depositing a fixed sum of money for a specified period, with the Interest: The Cost of Borrowing Interest is the price you pa rate predetermined at the time of investment.
 FDs are considered safe and stable investment options.

 Debt mutual funds invest in fixed-income securities such as government bonds, corporate bonds, and treasury bills.
 These funds aim to provide regular income and capital appreciation to investors while maintaining a lower risk profile compared to equity mutual funds.

 - Diversification: Debt mutual funds offer diversification by investing in various fixed-income securities, which can help spread risk.

 - Liquidity: Debt funds generally provide higher liquidity than fixed deposits, allowing investors to withdraw their investment at any time (subject to exit load, if any).